pascalamiet/covid19/README.md

 # covid19
-The script and the data I use to plot the evolution of COVID-19 in Switzerland and in the canton of Bern.
+This is an R script that automatically downloads the current data on Covid-19 in Switzerland and creates plots.
+I created this for my personal use.
+You might have to change certain things, like directories, in order for it to work on your machine.
+Enjoy!